isc-projects/bind9/bin/rndc/rndc.rst

 All commands sent over the channel must be signed by a key_id known to the server.

-``rndc`` reads a configuration file to determine how to contact the name server and decide what algorithm and key it should use.
+:program:`rndc` reads a configuration file to determine how to contact the name server and decide what algorithm and key it should use.

 Options